-Whether you’re looking to refresh a tired looking deck or just want to enhance it for your next spring or summer party, there are ways to go about it even when you’re on a budget.
-A good mindset to start with is to take what you already have and work from there making edits little by little.
+Whether you’re looking to refresh a tired-looking deck or want to enhance it for your next spring or summer party, there are ways to go about it even when you’re on a budget.
+A good mindset to start with is to take what you already have and work from there, making edits little by little.

 First and foremost, this is one thing you should be doing on a routine basis since a deck is exposed to different weather elements all year round.
 This would also be a great time to inspect loose boards, rusty nails, and rotting wood.
 If there are replacements needed to be done, you can either go the DIY route or get a professional to do the work for you.
 Take this time to decide if you want to varnish or repaint your wooden floor.

-Maybe outdoor chairs and bed swings are beyond repair and needs to be replaced with a new one.
+Maybe outdoor chairs and bed swings are beyond repair and need to be replaced with a new one.
 Take stock of all the items on your deck and check what can be repaired and what should be replaced.
-Fall and winter is a good time to shop for bargain outdoor furniture.
+Fall and winter is an excellent time to shop for bargain outdoor furniture.

 A simple change in your usual setup can make a big difference.
 Trading bulky furniture for smaller ones can help open up some space in your deck.
 If you have a roomie deck area, you can separate it into sections, one for lounging and entertaining and maybe one part for al fresco dining.